sebastech/software-product-sprint/README.md

 Then follow the on-screen instructions to set up your repo.

-This repo contains Sebastian Lopez's portfoilio and SPS projects
+This repo contains Sebastian Lopez's portfoilio and SPS projects.